karlring-devops/cluster-vagrant-kubernetes-nfs/README.md

            - Ansible Roles ( from Jeff Geerling )
            + NFS Server config in Vagrantfile,inventory

--- Manage Node CPU / RAM
+## Manage Node CPU / RAM

+This build will default ( memory = 2048, cpus = 2) for each node.
+I suggest you just run "vagrant up" with the defaults.
+Then, if you want to change Node CPU/RAM do the following steps.

           1) cd to Vagrantfile directory
           2) type:  vagrant up    #/-- can be either first execution or after you "vagrant halt" the cluster.